phms02/phms02/README.md

 ### Who I am?

-➜ My name is Pedro Henrique Mequelim da Silva and I'm a Systems Analysis and Development Student.<br>
+➜ My name is Pedro Henrique Mequelim da Silva, and I'm a Systems Analysis and Development Student.<br>
 ➜ I am passionate about technology and programming.<br>
 ➜ Since childhood, I have been very comfortable with technologies and, today, I know that I chose the area with which I identify and I have great possibilities for professional growth.
 I have great communication, resilience and ease in working in a group.
 I have initiative in solving problems/adverse situations, always adapting very well to all situations, and a great desire to acquire new experiences.
 Problem solving through communication and understanding of the situation is also highlighted, always looking for the best option.<br>
 ➜ Knowledges: